omcodedthis/CS50x/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Do note that viewing these projects in this repository is considered a violation of the course’s philosophy on academic honesty, especially if you have not completed the course.
-This repository has been [briefly made public to be taken into consideration for applications](https://www.reddit.com/r/cs50/comments/agjdcv/adding_cs50_projects_to_personal_portfolio/) as per the Academic Honesty Guidelines stated by a Staff Member.
+This repository has been [briefly made public to be taken into consideration for applications](https://www.reddit.com/r/cs50/comments/agjdcv/adding_cs50_projects_to_personal_portfolio/) as per the Academic Honesty Guidelines.